All Episodes

 Well, there's no doubt about that.

-We absolutely are benefiting from being able to see this circumstance and this situation and see what reforms we need to make with regard to things like chokeholds and a database that we'll track.
+We absolutely are benefiting from being able to see this circumstance and this situation and see what reforms we need to make with regard to things like chokeholds and a database that will track.

 But there are conversations that we might want to have that I once had actually on a program you may remember.

-It was called Hannity and Combs way back when Bill Clinton was president, and we were talking about this issue of giving law enforcement more responsibilities.
+It was called Hannity and Combs way back when Bill Clinton was president.

 Since the 1990s, we have expanded the kinds of things and the scope of responsibilities of law enforcement.

-And this requires us to have more manpower needed.
+This requires us to have more manpower needed.

 And that has meant that we have, in many instances, had a lower level of skill.